setuid0/SATIS/README.md

 Malformity
 Cuckoo Sandbox
 CIF
+Something Hadoopish or other big data analytics.

-If you'd like to see something included send a request to cshaffer [at] g-m-a-i-l. com
+If you'd like to see something included, or would like to assist, send a request to cshaffer [at] g-m-a-i-l. com

+This will be meant for a mobile deployment.
+Obviously if you are going to do a deploymnet of system you want to build it out for such.
+I will include sizing recommendations where possible.